Where and when will my activity start and end?

 I see that boots are not provided, but I only have boots for skiing or riding at the resort.
 What do I need?

 Your downhill boots will be fine!
 Our bindings can accommodate regular downhill ski and snowboard boots.
-AT boots and splitboard boots are more comfortable if you are skiing backcountry frequently and for long periods of time, but they will be fine for a day or two of introductory lessons.
+AT boots and splitboard boots are more comfortable if you are skiing backcountry frequently and for long periods, but they will be fine for a day or two of introductory lessons.
 Figure out if you like the sport before spending $$$ on new boots!